ren4nh/GithubExplorer/README.md

-# githubExplorer
+# GithubExplorer
-A Sample of github explorer utilizing React Native
+A Sample of github explorer using React Native